NoSayMe/Deploy/README.md

 | **mcp_server** | `8090:8000` | `nginx` | [mcp_server/README.md](services/mcp_server/README.md) |
 | **nginx** | `80:80` | - | [nginx/README.md](services/nginx/README.md) |

-The Jenkins UI running on the host at port `8080` can be reached via `http://localhost/jenkins/` through the Nginx proxy.

 ### Persistent Storage

 Containers store data in `/var/ci_data` on the host.
 For example the PostgreSQL data directory resides in `/var/ci_data/postgres/data` and Nginx logs are written to `/var/ci_data/nginx/logs`.
 All volume mappings are specified in `docker-compose.yml`.